barrucadu/dejafu/doc/adding_a_new_primitive.rst

 Finally, we need to make sure the systematic testing will treat our new primitive correctly.
-As setting the value of an ``MVar`` may cause previously blocked threads to become runnable, it is a *release* action.
+As setting the value of an ``MVar`` may cause previously blocked threads to be unblocked, it is a *release* action.
 Furthermore, as it writes to an ``MVar`` it is a *synchronised write*: